 [Section 15D inserted by No. 43 of 1999 s.
 7.]

+15DA.
+Penalty for breach

+(1) A contract may provide for a party to the contract to be liable to pay an amount determined under the contract, by way of penalty, in respect of a breach of the contract.

+(2) The contract may provide for an increase in the amount of the penalty because of each day or part of a day during which a breach continues.

+(3) A penalty provided for in accordance with this section is recoverable even though no damage may have been suffered or the penalty may be unrelated to the extent of any damage suffered.

+[Section 15DA inserted by No. 65 of 2006 s.
+12.]

 15E.
 Minister, chief executive officer etc. may have access to certain prisons, persons, vehicles and documents

 (1) The Minister, the chief executive officer and any person authorised by the chief executive officer may, at any time, (with any assistants, prison dogs and equipment that the Minister, the chief executive officer or authorised person thinks are necessary) have free and unfettered access to a prison, person, vehicle or document referred to in subsection (2) for the purpose of —